nikoheikkila/nikoheikkila.fi/src/pages/blog/quick-tip-faking-dates-in-php-with-carbon.md

 author: Niko Heikkilä
 type: post
 date: 2018-06-24
+excerpt: >
-excerpt: Often there are scenarios where our code depends on the current time.
-Most programming languages handle datetime parsing pretty eloquently but a demand for simpler more humane date libraries have arisen.
+  Often there are scenarios where our code depends on the current time.
+  Carbon handles this eloquently.
 categories:
   - PHP
   - Development